MarzioVallero/Real-time-Sign-Language-Detection/README.md

 When not specifically stated, all shell commands should be run from the root directory of the project.

-To generate the dataset to be used to train a model, refer to the Jupyter notebook GenerateDataset.ipynb
+To generate the dataset to be used to train a model, refer to the Jupyter notebook [GenerateDataset.ipynb](GenerateDataset.ipynb)

-To label the dataset images, refer to the Jupyter notebook LabelDataset.ipynb
+To label the dataset images, refer to the Jupyter notebook [LabelDataset.ipynb](LabelDataset.ipynb)

-To run the program either refer to the Jupyter notebook SignDetection.ipynb, or run the python script using the shell command:
+To run the sign detection algorithm, either refer to the Jupyter notebook [SignDetection.ipynb](SignDetection.ipynb), or run the python script using the shell command:
 ```bash
 python SignDetection.py
 ```